 The Tyre Stewardship Research Fund (‘the fund’) provides funds through a competitive process to support the development of markets for Australian tyre derived products.

-Put simply, the primary objective of the fund is to invest in projects that lead to higher sales of tyre derived product being made by Australian tyre recyclers and manufacturers.
+Put simply, the primary objective of the fund is to invest in innovative projects that lead to higher sales of tyre derived product being made by Australian tyre recyclers and manufacturers.

 To get a better idea of the type of projects TSA is seeking to support through the Fund, please see the previously supported projects here.